-Volatile economic conditions may occur again or continue in the future.
 These conditions could adversely affect our financial performance and condition or those of our customers and suppliers.
 These circumstances could also adversely affect our access to liquidity needed to conduct or expand our business or conduct future acquisitions or make other discretionary investments.
 Many of our customers rely on public funding provided by federal, state and local governments, and this funding has been and may continue to be reduced or deferred as a result of economic conditions or other factors.
 These circumstances may adversely impact our customers and suppliers, which, in turn, could adversely affect their ability to purchase and/or distribute our products or supply us with necessary equipment, raw materials or components.
-Even with the improvement of economic conditions, it may take time for our customers and suppliers to establish new budgets and return to normal purchasing and shipping patterns.
-We cannot predict the reoccurrence of any economic slowdown or the strength or sustainability of an economic recovery.
+Any or all of these effects would have an adverse effect on our operations, business, financial condition and results of operations.